 Description of the Sample

 The study sample included 30,362 calls (Table 1), with a mean weekly call volume of 266 (range: 56 to 383).
-More than half (52.1%) of calls were concerning women, and the average age of persons of concern was 19.0 years.
+More than half (52.1%) of calls were concerning women, and the average age of persons of concern was 19.0 years (standard deviation [SD] 22).
 Intentionality of the exposure (intentional versus unintentional) was documented for 91% of calls.
 Of those, 5,281 calls (17.4%) were for IEs, with a mean weekly IE call volume of 46 (range: 8 to 82).
 Nearly 75% of IE calls were for suspected suicide attempts, representing 12.8% of total call volume during the study period.
-For suspected suicide attempt calls, 64.4% were concerning women, and the average age of persons of concern was 29.1 years.
+For suspected suicide attempt calls, 64.4% were concerning women, and the average age of persons of concern was 29.1 years (SD 16).
+Gender was missing for less than 1% of calls; age was missing for only 9% of all calls and 3% of those categorized as suspected suicide attempt.

-Trends in Intentional Exposure Call Volume
+Changes in Intentional Exposure Call Volume

 Figure 1 shows a time series plot of the seven-day moving average of IE call volume from March 1, 2019, through April 30, 2021.
 IE calls increased briefly immediately after the declaration of the COVID-19 pandemic then decreased to baseline until again increasing above the 95th percentile alert threshold in July 2020.
 IE call volume also briefly exceeded the alert threshold in early September and early October 2020, then peaked in mid-November 2020.
 These spikes correspond to waves of COVID-19 cases in the summer and early fall 2020 in Dallas County as well as the start of a prolonged winter wave of COVID-19 cases that began in November 2020.
 In contrast to the temporal associations that corresponded to COVID-19 surges during the period studied, IE call volume declined sharply in the weeks following Winter Storm Uri in February 2021, then returned to the pre-storm baseline (Figure 1).